24 festive things to make and do

 Leader Malaika has a clever way to reuse old magazines and paper: turn your old mags into a unique folding Christmas tree.

-Bradley Stokes Rainbows made their own full-size Christmas tree out of non-recyclable plastic waste from the local hospital, including a drip stand!
+Bradley Stokes Rainbows have made their own full-size Christmas tree out of non-recyclable plastic waste from the local hospital in previous years, including a drip stand!
 What could you reuse to make one out of?

 Make the most of the moment

-For some, Christmas and New Year are a time to catch up with family and friends.
-So it could be the perfect time for girls to explore their roots with the Family tree (Rainbows) or Genealogy (Rangers) interest badges, whether you do it in person or online.
+This Christmas we might be seeing friends and family less than we usually do.
+But it could still be the perfect opportunity for girls to explore their roots with the Family tree (Rainbows) or Genealogy (Rangers) interest badges, whether you do it in person or online.